rebelsky/sams-assorted-musings-reflections/rabbithole-fugate-wilcox.md

 *Topics/tags: [Miscellaneous](index-misc), the Interweb, art, rambly*

 The other day, I received an email [1] from the MIT press advertising some books they thought I would deem of interest.
 Their algorithms work relatively well.
 I passed along information about [a new book on Twitterbots](http://mitpress.mit.edu/books/twitterbots) to some colleague who are studying them.
 I also considered whether I should read it as part of my preparation for teaching the digital-humanities-themed CSC 151.
 But the book that really caught my eye was [_The Jean Freeman Gallery Does Not Exist_](mitpress.mit.edu/books/jean-freeman-gallery-does-not-exist).

-For those who are as uninformed as I am, the Jean Freeman Gallery was a conceptual art piece by [Tery Fugate-Wilcox](https://en.wikipedia.org/wiki/Terry_Fugate-Wilcox) [2] and Valerie Monroe Shakespeare [3] consisting of advertisements for a non-existent gallery.
+For those who are as uninformed as I am, the Jean Freeman Gallery was a conceptual art piece by [Tery Fugate-Wilcox](https://en.wikipedia.org/wiki/Terry_Fugate-Wilcox) [2] and Valerie Monroe Shakespeare [3] consisting of advertisements for a gallery that did not exist.
 I appreciate a lot of conceptual art, particularly pieces that are intended to challenge assumptions and that have a bit of snark about them.
 And so I went to find out more.

-I see from the page that Fugate-Wilcox also does other kinds of conceptual art that I find interesting, particularly ones that evolve as they enounter the environment.
+I saw from the page that Fugate-Wilcox also does other kinds of conceptual art that I find interesting, particularly ones that evolve as they enounter the environment.